-At February 28, 2003, the remaining liability associated with these charges was approximately \$150 million, which was included in the Company's condensed consolidated statement of financial condition.
-The majority of the decrease from the original liability of \$235 million was due to cash payments of severance-related costs that were made by the Company during the first quarter of fiscal 2003.
-The decline in the liability balance during the quarter ended February 28, 2003 also reflected net rental payments associated with the office locations referred to above.
+At May 31, 2003, the remaining liability associated with these charges was approximately \$130 million, which was included in Other liabilities and accrued expenses in the Company's condensed consolidated statement of financial condition.
+The majority of the decrease from the original liability of \$235 million was due to cash payments of severance-related costs that were made by the Company during the six month period ended May 31, 2003.
+The decline in the liability balance during the six month period ended May 31, 2003 also reflected net rental payments associated with the office locations referred to above.